Yukon's new gender-affirming care policy is most comprehensive in Canada, experts say | CBC News

 The new policy defines gender-affirming care as life-saving procedures.

-A 2020 Trans PULSE Canada survey found one in three trans, two-spirit, and/or non-binary people had considered suicide in the past year.
-One in 20 reported attempting suicide in the past year.
+A 2020 Trans PULSE Canada survey found one in three trans, two-spirit and/or non-binary people had considered suicide in the past year.
+One in 20 reported attempting it.

-The high rates of transphobic violence and harassment faced by gender diverse people are well-documented.

 Research shows it isn't people's gender identity causing distress and suicidal thoughts, Blodgett said, but it's the significant barriers they face in society to performing tasks of daily life.